BarquistLab/sCIRCLE/README.md

 ![scRNA-Seq_UI01 Kopie](https://github.com/BarquistLab/sCIRCLE/assets/46606031/b85132f4-54a6-454b-9f2b-749174e12ede)

 ## Visualization options
+In the visualization tab it is possible to scale the cells or the whole plot, to display imported cell IDs or to hide and unhide the coordinate system.
+Additionally, the cell-colouring can be changed based on one of the imported categories like time points, different batches, pre-computed clusters or custom selected clusters inside the software using the "Painting Clusters" tool.
+Furthermore, it is possible to colour the cells based on the expression values of the currently selected gene across all cells.

 ## Painting Clusters
+With this option it is possible to assign cell groups and conditions manually.
+This can be used to mark certain clusters of genes by hand or select outliers to export them for further analysis.
+When activating this feature Alt+Mouse wheel can be used to dial in the brush size.
+Clicking one of the added colours and then clicking on cells with the brush assigns them to a colour.
+The different painted or hand-selected clusters can be named and then saved for later use or to export them.

 ## Fold Changes
 If fold changes are activated, logFoldChanges between two cells or two metacells can be calculated and displayed.
 For filtering the displayed genes in the logFoldChange graph a dedicated filter bank can be used, which is explained above.
 To select two cells for comparison they have to be selected by clicking them with the middle mouse button while hovering.
 The logFoldChange will always be calculated using the second last clicked cell and comparing it to the last clicked cell.
 When pressing "L" it is possible to display only the logFoldChange chart centered on the screen.